-Most of the playful banter between Morgan (Shemar Moore) and Garcia (Kirsten Vangsness) stems from the way the actor and actress talk to each other in real-life.
+Most of the playful banter between Morgan (Shemar Moore) and Garcia (Kirsten Vangsness) stems from the way the actor and actress talk to each other in real life.

 Matthew Gray Gubler does not wear matching socks, because he thinks it's unlucky.
 In a few of the episodes, you can see his mismatched socks.

 The character of Special Agent Reid was a child prodigy, having graduated from high school at age twelve.
 Matthew Gray Gubler, describing what may form his character's genius, has said that Reid may have Asperger's syndrome, and perhaps even be mildly schizophrenic.
-Reid's mother was schizophrenic herself.
+Reid's mother is schizophrenic herself.

 J.J.'s children are played by A.J.
 Cook's actual children, Mekhai Andersen and Phoenix Anderson.
 Thomas Gibson's son Travis Gibson appeared in an episode that he directed.
 Joe Mantegna's daughter Gia Mantegna made a few guest appearances.

 In the show's opening credits, mug shots of real-life serial killers and mass murderers are shown.
 Among the killers shown are John Wayne Gacy, Charles Manson, Richard Ramirez ("The Night Stalker"), Ted Kaczynski ("The Unabomber"), Timothy McVeigh, Lee Harvey Oswald, and Susan Smith.